Glossary

 - General Nautical Terminology Trim TabsFlaps which can be pushed up or down to adjust the angles of the bow and heel on a motor vessel

-Trinity House is a maritime organisation responsible for maintaining navigational aids, including lighthouses and buoys, along England, Wales,...
+A maritime organisation responsible for maintaining navigational aids, including lighthouses and buoys, along England, Wales, and the Channel...

 More Details - Weather (Meteorology) Tropical Hurricane